Yucca gloriosa: Names

+The species is known by the common names moundlily yucca and soft-tipped yucca.
+It is additionally known as Roman candle, candle yucca, palm lily, and Spanish needle; however the first of these is also occasionally applied to Senna alata.

 Habitat

-Yucca gloriosa grows on exposed sand dunes along the coast and barrier islands of the subtropical southeastern USA, often together with Yucca aloifolia and a variety formerly called Yucca recurvifolia or Y. gloriosa var. recurvifolia, now Y. gloriosa var. tristis.
+Yucca gloriosa grows on exposed sand dunes along the coast and barrier islands of the lower East Coast of the United States, often together with Yucca aloifolia and a variety formerly called Yucca recurvifolia or Y. gloriosa var. recurvifolia, now Y. gloriosa var. tristis.
+Large, endemic populations can be found in the beach and dune environments of coastal North Carolina.
 In contrast to Y. gloriosa var. tristis, the leaves of Y. gloriosa var. gloriosa are hard stiff, erect and narrower.
 On the other hand, Y. aloifolia has leaves with denticulate margins and a sharp-pointed, terminal spine.

 Distribution

 Yucca gloriosa is native to the coast and barrier islands of southeastern North America, growing on sand dunes.
 It ranges from extreme southeastern Virginia south to northern Florida in the United States.
 It is associated with Yucca filamentosa, Yucca aloifolia, and Opuntia species.

 Cultivation

 The plant is widely cultivated in warm temperate and subtropical climates, and valued as an architectural focal point.
 It has reportedly escaped from cultivation and naturalised in Italy, Turkey, Mauritius, Réunion, Guam, the Northern Mariana Islands, Puerto Rico, Argentina, Chile and Uruguay.

 In landscape use, little maintenance is needed other than the removal of dead leaves when the shrub nears its ultimate height.
 The plant is very hardy, without leaf damage at -20 C, and can handle brief snow and freezing temperatures, as well as long periods of drought.

-Yucca gloriosa, and the cultivars 'Variegata' and = ‘Walbristar’ have gained the Royal Horticultural Society's Award of Garden Merit.
+Yucca gloriosa, and the cultivars 'Variegata' and = 'Walbristar' have gained the Royal Horticultural Society's Award of Garden Merit.